nervosnetwork/fiber-website/src/pages/docs/getting-started/basic-transfer.md

 ---
 layout: ../../../layouts/DocLayout.astro
-title: "A Basic Example: Two Nodes Transfer"
+title: "A Basic Example: Transfer CKB between Two Nodes"
 ---

 ## Overview

-This guide walks you through setting up and executing a basic token ([CKB](https://explorer.nervos.org/)) transfer between two nodes in the Fiber network.
+This guide walks you through setting up and executing a basic token ([CKB](https://explorer.nervos.org/)) transfer between two nodes in the Fiber testnet.
 This is a fundamental example that demonstrates the core functionality of the Fiber Channel Network.

 ## Prerequisites